-- (1) A reference in this clause to a person is to a person other than a member. - (2) A person addressing the Council shall extend due courtesy and respect to the Council and the processes under which it operates and shall comply with any direction by the presiding member. - (3) A person observing a meeting shall not create a disturbance at a meeting, by interrupting or interfering with the proceedings, whether by expressing approval or dissent, by conversing or by any other means. - (4) A person shall ensure that his or her mobile telephone or audible pager is not switched on or used during any meeting of the Council. - (5) A person shall not behave in a manner that is contrary to section 75 of the Criminal Code.
+- (1) A reference in this clause to a person is to a person other than a Member or Officer. - (2) A person addressing the Council shall extend due courtesy and respect to the Council and the processes under which it operates and shall comply with any direction by the Presiding Member. - (3) A person observing a meeting shall not create a disturbance at a meeting, by interrupting or interfering with the proceedings, whether by expressing approval or dissent, by conversing or by any other means - (4) A person shall ensure that his or her mobile telephone, audible pager or other electronic communications device is not switched on or used during any meeting of the Council, unless required for emergency use and permission has been granted by the Presiding Member prior to the start of the meeting. - (5) A person shall not behave in a manner that is contrary to section 75 of the Criminal Code.